Arts and Design Courses

 OFFERED: July Sessions: 1, 3

+3 Semester Credits.
 In this foundational open-air painting course, students will explore and familiarize with the pleasures and challenges of painting outdoors.
-The students will acquire skills in the techniques of Plein Air painting with oil pastels and develop critical skills to evaluate paintings executed in this style.
-This course will also provide students with an in-depth look at the various materials and products for outdoor painting using wet techniques.
-Students will be introduced to the history and tradition of this genre; the conceptual in landscape painting will be emphasized with a specific focus on the Italian impressionists also known as the Macchiaioli.
-Sessions will be held in studio and at different outdoor venues in and around Florence.
+The students will acquire skills in the techniques of Plein Air painting with watercolor pencils and develop critical skills to evaluate paintings executed in this style.
+This course will also provide students with a look at the various materials and products for outdoor painting using wet techniques.
+Students will be introduced to the history and tradition of this genre; the “conceptual” in landscape painting will be emphasized with a specific focus on the Italian context.
+Sessions will be held at different outdoor venues in and around Florence.
+The classroom approach of this course is based on experiencing the city of Florence as the academic space for learning and engagement.
+Classes are not held in a traditional, frontal-style setting; each lesson is carefully mapped for curricular content and featured locations: lectures, observations, exercises, analysis, and reflections on presented topics are held in relevant sites that are accounted for in the academic planning, syllabus, and related course material.
+Coursework and submissions will be regularly assessed on the MyFUA platform through daily assignments in addition to exams, papers, and projects.
+Learning through the on-site classroom approach fosters a deeper understanding of the cultural environment of Florence and how it is related to the subject of study represented by the course, and allows the overall experience to contribute to the students’ academic and personal enrichment.

 COURSE: DESMA 21